On one of Lawrence’s shortest poems – analysed by Dr Oliver Tearle

-Indeed, like some of Lawrence’s most celebrated poems, such as ‘Snake’, the poem is written in free verse, but it circles around the central three words ‘sorry for itself’, returning twice, once in the second line and then again at the poem’s conclusion, neatly suggesting the way self-pity is self-consuming and, ultimately, self-destructive.
+Indeed, like some of Lawrence’s most celebrated poems, such as ‘Snake’ (which we have analysed here), the poem is written in free verse, but it circles around the central three words ‘sorry for itself’, returning twice, once in the second line and then again at the poem’s conclusion, neatly suggesting the way self-pity is self-consuming and, ultimately, self-destructive.

 The poem is not unlike that written by a very different modernist poet, T. S. Eliot, whose ‘Introspection’ depicts the idea of navel-gazing and self-examination as a self-involved and solipsistic act of self-destruction, like the worm Ouroboros, the snake that famously devoured its own tail.

 But we might also draw a link between this little Lawrence poem and a poem written a century earlier by Mary Lamb, the sister of the essayist Charles Lamb.
 Mary Lamb is best-remembered for her Tales from Shakespeare which she wrote with her brother, but she was also a fine poet.
 Her poem ‘Envy’ expresses a sentiment about envy which is similar to Lawrence’s about self-pity:

 This rose-tree is not made to bear

 It all in vain would fret.